-- Color—The mole has different colors, or it has shades of tan, brown, black, blue, white, or red.
+- Color: The mole has different colors, or it has multiple shades of tan, brown, black, blue, white, or red.

-- Diameter—The diameter of the mole is larger than the pencil eraser.
+- Diameter: The diameter of the mole is larger than a pencil eraser.

-- Elevation/Evolution—The mole appears elevated (raised from the skin); or the mole has changed.
+- Elevation/Evolution: The mole becomes elevated (raised off the skin), or the mole is changing.

-You should always be suspicious of a new mole that develops after the age of 20.
-Many of these growths that appear after the age of 20 are harmless age-associated growths rather than moles; however if you do notice a new growth, see your dermatologist as soon as possible.
-He or she will examine the growth and perform a skin biopsy if needed.
-If it's a melanoma, a biopsy can often show how deeply it has penetrated the skin.
-Your dermatologist uses this information to decide how to treat the mole.
+You should always be suspicious of a new mole that develops after the age of 30.
+Many of the growths that appear after the age of 30 are harmless age-associated growths rather than moles; however, if you do notice a new growth, you should see your dermatologist.
+He or she will examine the growth and perform a skin biopsy, if indicated.
+The dermatologist uses this information to decide how to treat the mole.

-Moles can develop in other locations, in addition to the skin.
-If you have a family history of melanoma, in addition to the dermatologist, you should have annual check-ups with a dentist, an ophthalmologist (eye doctor) and a gynecologist to look for moles in these special locations.
+Moles can develop in any cutaneous (skin) or mucosal (mouth, eyes, genitals) surfaces.
+If you have had melanoma (or have a strong family history of melanoma), in addition to routine exams by a dermatologist, you should have annual check-ups with a dentist, ophthalmologist (eye doctor), and a gynecologist to look for moles in these special locations.